blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 ![System architecture: VFD ↔ Modbus RTU over RS-485 ↔ OPTA + Wireless for OPTA ↔ cellular ↔ Notehub ↔ customer cloud](diagrams/01-system-architecture.svg)

 **Device-side responsibilities.** Inside the pump panel, the OPTA's Cortex-M7 plays Modbus RTU **client** (master) to the VFD's **server** (slave), polling six holding registers across the onboard RS-485 transceiver once a minute.
 Between polls it accumulates rolling hourly statistics — mean, peak, count — in RAM and runs four anomaly-detection rules against them, deciding event-by-event whether the plant cares about what it just saw.
-When something is worth reporting, the host hands a JSON Note to the Notecard over I²C through Blues Wireless for OPTA's AUX connector.
+When something is worth reporting, the host hands a JSON [Note](https://dev.blues.io/api-reference/glossary/#note) to the Notecard over I²C through Blues Wireless for OPTA's AUX connector.
 No modem AT commands, no session state machine, no raw socket management — the `note-arduino` library's `JAdd*` helpers build the request and the Notecard takes it from there.

-**Notecard responsibilities.** The Notecard's on-device queue holds every [Note](https://dev.blues.io/api-reference/glossary/#note) the host writes, then ships them out on the [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default hourly).
+**Notecard responsibilities.** The Notecard's on-device queue holds every Note the host writes, then ships them out on the [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default hourly).
 Anything tagged `sync:true` jumps the queue and the radio comes up immediately.
 The same module also pulls [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) on every inbound sync, which is what lets a maintenance lead retune thresholds — or even point the firmware at a different drive vendor's register addresses — from a browser, without anyone visiting the panel.

 **Notehub responsibilities.** [Notehub](https://notehub.io) is where the events land — every one ingested, every one stored, project-level [routes](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) fanning them onward.
 Because every plant's VFDs may sit at different register addresses, the per-fleet [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) story is what keeps a single firmware image servicing an ABB plant in Ohio and a Yaskawa plant in São Paulo.
 See [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) for how to organize them by vendor or site.

 **Routing to the cloud (high level).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and several other destinations; route setup is project-specific.
-See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no specific downstream endpoint.
+See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) for more information.

 ## 3. Technical Summary

-**What you'll have when done:** An OPTA + Notecard assembly mounted in a pump panel, reading six telemetry registers from the VFD once per minute, reporting hourly summaries to [Notehub](https://notehub.io), and emitting immediate alerts when four anomaly rules trigger.
+**What you'll have when done:** An OPTA + Notecard assembly mounted in a pump panel, reading six telemetry registers from the VFD once per minute, reporting hourly summaries to Notehub, and emitting immediate alerts when four anomaly rules trigger.

 **Minimum steps** (60–90 minutes, assuming site access and a calibrated VFD):
 1. Install Arduino core + libraries (`Arduino Mbed OS Opta Boards`, `note-arduino`, `ArduinoModbus`, `ArduinoRS485`) via Library Manager.
 2. Set `PRODUCT_UID` in the firmware; compile and flash via `arduino-cli` (see [§8.
 Build and Flash](#8-build-and-flash) below).
 3. On Notehub: create project, claim Notecard, create one fleet, set `modbus_slave_id` and `modbus_baud` to match your VFD's configuration.
 4. Wire OPTA RS-485 to VFD Modbus port; confirm 120 Ω termination at each end of the bus.
-5. Power up and monitor Notehub's In-Browser Terminal: `card.status` should report healthy; first `vfd_summary.qo` Note appears within ~60 s.
+5. Power up and monitor via a serial monitor: `card.status` should report healthy; first `vfd_summary.qo` Note appears within ~60 s.

 Here is a sample Note this device emits: